 Accelerated BA/MA Program

-The Department of Government offers an accelerated BA/MA program in Democracy and Goverance.
-This program allows the best of Georgetown College undergraduates to further their intellectual and professional development while working with Georgetown faculty.
+The Department of Government offers an accelerated BA/MA program in Democracy and Governance.
+This program allows the best of Georgetown University College of Arts & Sciences undergraduates to further their intellectual and professional development while working with Georgetown faculty.
 Those students with a clear commitment to the study of politics and with a potential interest in the intersection of democracy and governance should consider applying to the program.

 The joint BA/MA consists of five components:

-- The student must compete ALL normal requirements for the Bachelor’s degree (120 credits)
+- The student must complete ALL normal requirements for the Bachelor’s degree (120 credits)